BABIES AND TODDLERS

 Infants and toddlers under 2 years old: £125 (or £75 if not taking our flights or transfers but £100 on 8 December and 19 April when there is only one flight and transfer), which includes the following:

 – travel on our YSE flight, sitting on an adult’s lap (where possible we will try and leave a seat empty next to the adult)

 – travel cot and quilt

-– Baby food – fresh food (puréed for infants), which we can discuss with you in advance
+– freshly-prepared puréed baby food, which we can discuss with you in advance

 – high chair